tedunderwood/reviews/readme.md

 reviews
 =======

 Mining periodical indexes and book reviews, 1800-2010.
-In collaboration with Richard Jean So and Yuerong Hu.
+In collaboration with Kent Kai-hsiung Chang, Yuerong Hu, and Richard Jean So.

 The project is at an early stage of development.
 Our ultimate goal is to develop a database of responses to fiction (and poetry, where possible).
 Evidence of contemporary reception can be used to train models of genre and literary prestige.